SwarmUS/SwarmUS-doc/docs/sections/hardware/BeeBoard/BeeBoard_V1.000.md

 to receive the UWB signal.

 ## USB-C orientation detection
-The Beeboard has an automatic USB-C orentation detection system.
+The Beeboard has an automatic USB-C orientation detection system.
 Once the USB-C is plugged, it takes 500ms for the board to detect and arrange the switches to correctly route the signals.
-!!! note
+!!! error
     The V1.000 Beeboard is missing three pull-up resistors rendering the USB-C orientation detection unusable.
-    Even if you are unsuccessful on the repair, the Beeboard is still functionnal but the user will have to find the correct orientation
+    Even if you are unsuccessful on the repair, the BeeBoard is still functionnal but the user will have to find the correct orientation.

 ## Connection with the HiveBoard V1.000
+!!! error
     The designers made some mistakes in the routing of the signals between the HiveBoard V1.000 and the BeeBoard V1.000 and did not account the signal switching in the USB-C cable.
 A small board was designed to fix these issues called the Wings.
 It is available at the [GitHub repo](https://www.github.com/swarmus/electrical)

 !!! important
     If using the HiveBoard V1.000 and BeeBoard V1.000, do not forget to have a Wings board for each BeeBoard for correct functionning.